bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 And that gets back to what signaling means.
 Is signaling something that must occur on the blockchain and then a soft fork is active?
 Or is it a way to coordinate the activation of a new set of rules in a point in?
-And so in essence, does a soft fork activate on a chain or does it activate in a chronological point in, the space-time continuum?
+And so in essence, does a soft fork activate on a chain or does it activate in a chronological point in the space-time continuum?
 So can we say as of November 21 or whatever date it was, 2021, Taproot is active.
 If you produce blocks in the future, even no matter what the height of those new blocks is, it's still after November 21, 2022, and therefore you should know that Taproot is active and you should just enforce it.
 That is, of course, also a philosophical question you can have.